shawsa/odeiter/docs/index.md

 ![](https://raw.githubusercontent.com/shawsa/odeiter/refs/heads/main/readme_media/looping_entrainment_demo.gif)

-The top simulation entrains so the solution (blue) rides the forcing function (magenta) indefinately, and achieves a stable traveling wave solution.
+The top simulation entrains so the solution (blue) rides the forcing function (magenta) indefinitely, and achieves a stable traveling wave solution.
 In the bottom simulation, the solution rides the forcing function for a while but in the end it does not entrain because the forcing function is too weak.
 I tested many amplitudes and simulated until either they reached a traveling pulse